Skip to main content

 Envoy

-Envoy exposes Prometheus-format metrics at its admin interface (default :9901/stats/prometheus) when the admin address is configured in the bootstrap config.
-The OpenTelemetry Collector scrapes this endpoint using the Prometheus receiver, collecting 180+ metrics across downstream connections, HTTP request rates, listener activity, server memory, cluster management, and runtime statistics.
+Envoy exposes Prometheus-format metrics at its admin interface /stats/prometheus (default :9901) when the admin block is configured in the bootstrap config.
+The OpenTelemetry Collector's prometheus receiver scrapes that endpoint, collecting 300+ metrics across downstream connections and HTTP requests, listeners, server state, cluster membership and management, and upstream traffic.
+The exact count grows with the number of listeners, clusters, and routes.
 This guide configures the receiver, enables the admin interface, and ships metrics to base14 Scout.

 Prerequisites